Enhanced Health in Care Homes: Workforce Development - elearning for healthcare

 Chris Gay

-Project Manager, Directorate of Innovation and Transformation, Simulation and Immersive Technologies, Health Education England
+Project Manager, Directorate of Innovation and Transformation, Simulation and Immersive Technologies, NHS England

 • Chris Wood